ericburger/crossbardocs/pages/docs/Application-Templates.md

 In addition to the simple 'Hello' templates, there are a lot of [examples](https://github.com/crossbario/crossbarexamples).

-Thsi ranges from simple examples which provide working code illustrating various aspects and features of using Crossbar.io to [demos](https://github.com/crossbario/crossbarexamples/demos) mini-applications.
+This ranges from simple examples which provide working code illustrating various aspects and features of using Crossbar.io to [demos](https://github.com/crossbario/crossbarexamples/demos) mini-applications.

 To use the examples or demos, just clone the repo, and do `crossbar start` in the respective folder in the repo.
 For the demos, there's also a launcher (do `crossbar start` in the `_demo_launcher` directory).

 More information can be found on the [examples page](Examples).